Best Practices: Increasing Response Rates

 • Take into account the mindset of students, such as whether they are currently attending classes or if it is during midterm or finals season.

-• Restrict the use of ISQs to information that is essential and necessary, rather than asking questions that are nice to know but not crucial.
+• Restrict the use of ISQs to information that is essential and necessary.
+Use the a "need to know," not "nice to know." rule.

 • Hide irrelevant questions (Benchworks support can do this upon request)